National-Digital-Twin/ndtp-styling-assets/README.md

 The module follows best practices for modular SCSS architecture, with a well-organized directory structure to support scalability and maintainability.
 Key features of the module include:

-* Global Styles: Reusable base styles, including resets, typography, and form elements, to ensure consistency across various projects.
+*Global Styles: Reusable base styles, including resets, typography, and form elements, to ensure consistency across various projects.
-* Component Styles: Predefined, reusable styles for common *UI elements like buttons, cards, and form controls.
+*Component Styles: Predefined, reusable styles for common UI elements like buttons, cards, and form controls.
-* Theming: Centralized theme variables (e.g., color palette, typography settings) to maintain consistent design across projects.
+*Theming: Centralized theme variables (e.g., color palette, typography settings) to maintain consistent design across projects.
-* Flexibility: Ability to customize and extend styles to meet the unique needs of each project.
+*Flexibility: Ability to customize and extend styles to meet the unique needs of each project.
-* Build & Bundling: Configured with Vite and Webpack for efficient building and bundling of SCSS files for both local development and production deployment.
+*Build & Bundling: Configured with Vite and Webpack for efficient building and bundling of SCSS files for both local development and production deployment.

----

-This README.md file include instructions for local and production environments, contributing guidelines, and templates for pull requests and issue handling.
+This document includes clear setup instructions for local and production environments, contributing guidelines, and templates for pull requests and issue handling.

 By using this SCSS module, developers can easily integrate a consistent set of design elements into their projects, saving time and ensuring a cohesive look and feel across their web applications.